jiarong/2021-08-viral-identification-benchmark-review/report.md

 of 0.93 for VirSorter2 is pretty stringent, I do not expect recall to be high.
 In the preprint, AUC under recall-precision curve was used to find an optimal cutoff of 0.93 using the flawed dataset.
-The optimal cutoff should be lower than 0.93 so recall would increase at cost of precision decrease.
+The optimal cutoff should be lower than 0.93 so recall would increase at the cost of a precision decrease.
 The optimal cutoff, however, is very data dependent, on factors such as viral vs. nonviral contig ratio and proportion of unknown sequences, so the effort to find a “golden” cutoff is likely to